YPARK/zqtl/docs/index.md

 - Make propensity sampling as second option
 - Estimate the unmediated effect as before
 - Drop weight features (not so useful)
+- Allow multiple mediators in the conditional analysis

 ### v.1.3.0